K.Keed

-Early life
+Early life and education

-Mihlali Koyana, was born and raised in the township of Gugulethu, Cape Town, Western Cape, South Africa.
-From a young age, she was drawn to poetry and began writing her own rhymes while still at school, inspired by the vibrant local hip-hop scene in Cape Town’s townships.
+Born as Mihlali Koyana, K. Keed was born and raised in the township of Gugulethu, Cape Town, Western Cape, South Africa.
+From a young age, she was drawn to poetry and began writing her own rhymes while still at school, inspired by the local hip-hop scene in Cape Town's townships.
+In 2025, she graduated at the University of The Western Cape.

 Career

 2019–2021: Breakthrough with “Similes” and Religion

-K.Keed made her official recording debut in early 2019 with the single “Similes,” which garnered airplay on community radio and introduced her raw, unapologetic style to South African listeners.
-On 15 December 2020, she released her first full project, the seven-track album Religion via 1529884 Records DK, showcasing her versatility across trap and lyrical Hip-Hop.
+K.Keed made her official recording debut in early 2019 with the single “Similes,” which garnered airplay on community radio and introduced her raw style to South African listeners.
+On 15 December 2020, she released her first full project, the seven-track album Religion, showcasing her versatility across trap and lyrical Hip-Hop.

 2022: ALTER-EGO EP

-On 26 February 2022, K.Keed dropped ALTER-EGO, an eight-track EP featuring high-profile collaborations with Blxckie, Dee Koala and Indigo Stella.
+On 26 February 2022, K.Keed dropped ALTER-EGO, an eight-track EP featuring collaborations with Blxckie, Dee Koala and Indigo Stella.
 Standout singles “Spazz” (with Dee Koala) and “Cid” cemented her reputation as a rising star of the Mother City.